Please contact trip leader in advance if you are planning to go on a field trip.

 Exton Park

-Directions: From Downingtown, take Route 30 bypass west to exit for Route 82 north.
+Directions: From Downingtown, take the Rt.
+30 Bypass west, to exit for Rt.
+82 north.
 Exit ramp, go left on Rt.
 82 to the top of the hill then take a left onto Cedar Knoll Rd.
-Proceed about 1.9 miles to second park entrance on left #790.
+Proceed about 1.9 miles to second park entrance on left, #790.
 DO NOT go to #720 which is the first entrance to the park.

 Hibernia Park